-- A. Commencement of Services: This Agreement is neither binding nor effective unless signed by the ICE Contracting Officer.
-Until such time ICE provides funding for the services under to be provided this agreement, ICE is under no obligation to utilizes the facility identified herein. - B. Funding: The obligation of ICE to make payments to the Service Provider is contingent upon the availability of Federal funds.
+- A. Funding: The obligation of ICE to make payments to the Service Provider is contingent upon the availability of Federal funds.
 ICE will neither present detainees to the Service Provider nor direct performance of any other services until ICE has the appropriate funding.
 Orders will be placed under this Agreement when specific requirements have been identified and funding obtained.
-Performance under this Agreement is not authorized until the Contracting Officer issues an order in writing.
-The effective date of the Services will be negotiated and specified in a delivery order to this Agreement. - C. Subcontractors: The Service Provider shall notify and obtain approval from the ICE Contracting Officer's Technical Representative (COTR) or designated ICE official if it intends to house ICE detainees in a facility other than the Cabarrus County Jail.
+Performance under this Agreement is not authorized until the Contracting Officer issues an order, in writing.
+The effective date of the Agreement will be negotiated and specified in a delivery order to this Agreement that is supported by the ICE Contracting Officer.
+This Agreement is neither binding nor effective unless signed by the ICE Contracting Officer.
+Payments at the approved rate will be paid upon the return of the signed Agreement by the authorized Local Government official to ICE. - B. Subcontractors: The Service Provider shall notify and obtain approval from the ICE Contracting Officer's Technical Representative (COTR) or designated ICE official if it intends to house ICE detainees in a facility other than El Paso County.
 If either that facility, or any future facility is operated by an entity other than the Service Provider, ICE shall treat the entity as a subcontractor to the Service Provider.
 The Service Provider shall obtain the Contracting Officer's approval before subcontracting the detention and care of detainees to another entity.
 The Contracting Officer has the right to deny, withhold, or withdraw approval of the proposed subcontractor.
-Upon approval by the Contracting Officer, the Service Provider shall ensure that any subcontract includes all provisions of this Agreement, and shall provide ICE with copies of all subcontracts.
+Upon approval by the

+- Contracting Officer, the Service Provider shall ensure that any subcontract includes all provisions of this Agreement, and shall provide ICE with copies of all subcontracts.
 All payments will be made to the Service Provider.
-ICE will not accept invoices from, or make payments to a subcontractor.
-Subcontractors that perform under this agreement are subject to the terms and conditions of this IGSA.

-D. Consistent with Law: This is a firm fixed rate agreement, not a cost reimbursable agreement.
+ICE will not accept invoices from, or make payments to a subcontractor. - C. Consistent with Law: This is a firm fixed rate agreement, not cost reimbursable agreement.
 This Agreement is permitted under applicable statutes, regulation, policies or judicial mandates.
 Any provision of this Agreement contrary to applicable statutes, regulation, policies or judicial mandates is null and void and shall not necessarily affect the balance of the Agreement.